shekhargulati/52-technologies-in-2016/02-sbt/README.md

 ## Getting started with sbt

-sbt terminology consists of two terms -- task and settings.
+`sbt` terminology consists of two terms -- **tasks** and **settings**.
 A task defines an action which you want to perform like compile.
 A setting is used to define a value for example name and version of the project.

 With `sbt` whenever you want to perform any action you execute a task.
 Task is the unit of currency in `sbt`.
 A task can depend on another task to do its job. `sbt` creates a task dependency graph to determine which task should run first.
 If task `t1` depends on task `t2` then task `t2` will be executed first and then task `t1` will be executed.
-You can view all the tasks applicable to a project by running `sbt tasks` task.
+You can view all the tasks applicable to a project by running `sbt tasks` task:

 ```bash
 $ sbt tasks
 ```

-The above task will produce the following output.
+The above task will produce the following output:

 ```
 [info] Set current project to code (in build file:/Users/shekhargulati/blogs/tasky/)